 The metrics provided by Citrix

-Citrix metrics (number of SSL transactions per second) are based on non- ECDHE ciphers.
-ECDHE will lower the number of SSL tps dramatically.
-However it does not affect the through put.
+Citrix metrics (number of SSL transactions per second) are based on non- ECDHE cyphers.
+ECDHE will lower the number of SSL tps (transactions per second) dramatically.
+However, it does not affect throughput.

 Transactions per second

 Establishing an SSL connection is a huge overhead.
 Creating sessions turns out to be the bottle-neck in many deployments, both, virtual and physical ones, while SSL throughput is relatively harmless.

 The reason for this is, SSL/TLS uses asymmetric encryption during session initialization.
 Asymmetric encryption (private/public key encryption) is used to transfer the SSL session key from client to server.
 The burden is huge even though it’s just a small amount of data.